jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - To supply a high accuracy 5V line to the current sensor, the TPS630701 chip (buck-boost converter with switch current) is used.
 - The circuitry around the TPS630701 is based on the manufacturer recommendation presented in the specification sheet.
 - Four (4) decoupling capacitors are added on the input and output of the TPS630701 to improve the performance and stability.
-- This chip has two operation modes: PFM mode (Pulse Frequency Modulation) and PWM (Pulse Width Modulation).
-One mode is more efficient, the other is more accurate.
+- This chip has two operation modes: PWM (Pulse Width Modulation) and PFM mode (Pulse Frequency Modulation) .
+The first is more efficient, the second is more accurate.
 The PWM mode has a +1/-3% accuracy, which is insufficient for the need of the TAMURA sensor.
 The PFM mode achieves a +/-1% accuracy, which is the minimum requirement for the TAMURA sensor.
 To activate the PFM mode, the pin ‘PS/SYNC’ is pulled high.
 - A male header is added to give access to some of the TPS63070 pins, but in normal operations they are not required.
 These pins are: VOUT, PG, GND, PS, GND, EN, VIN.
 - A heat sink of dimension 0.19x0.25x0.30" is optional but generally recommended for the TPS630701 chip.
-No heat sink is added for the current sensor since the power consumption is so low (15mA) compared with the nominal capacity (2A).
+No heat sink is added for the NAU7802 board since the power consumption is so low (15mA) compared with the nominal capacity (2A).
 - TPS630701 is the fixed output version (5V) of the TPS63070 (adjustable output 2.5 - 9V).
 Contrarily to the Sparkfun original design, this circuit uses the fixed 5V output version.
 It has no feedback resistor to adjust the output between 2.5 and 9V.
 Instead, it has a feedback resistor inside the chip.
-The feedback resistor has an effect on the accuracy of the output, and so the accuracy (unknown) of the inner resistor probably limits the maximum accuracy achievable (i.e. 1%).
+The feedback resistor has an effect on the accuracy of the output, and so the accuracy (unknown) of the inner resistor is possibly what limits the accuracy achievable according to specsheet (i.e. +/- 1%).
 Using the fixed 5V output has the advantage of avoiding any confusion that could occur with the variable voltage version.
 - A LED is added to the subcircuit to indicate that the sensor is powered on.
 If the voltage regulator circuit is out of service, the LED will not turn on.
 However, the LED turning on does not confirm that the regulation is within specs, as the LED can turn on at lower voltages than 5V.
 - You will notice a high-frequency noise while the ADS1115 operates.
 You will also notice a ticking sound at power startup, due to the coil being energized.
 These two sounds are considered normal with this design.
 - The L01Z sensor has no voltage protection against voltage spike or surge.
 However, the voltage regulator circuit adds some protection against voltage protection that might occur in the power supply.
 On the measurement side, a sudden spike in current can produce an unexpectedly strong magnetic field, which could lead to erroneous readings or potentially damage the sensor if it exceeds the sensor's maximum current rating.

  ## STRAIN & FORCE MEASUREMENTS

  - This section describes the subcircuit responsible for strain and force measurements.

    ## GENERALITIES AND INSTALLATION

 - To operate, a strain sensor board requires a separate strain gauge load cell.
 This section details the relationship of the sensor with the required load cell.
 - The J3 screw terminal allows the PCB to connect with the strain gauge load cell.
 The load cell should be a full Wheatstone bridge.
-The wire colors are an indication only and might differ on your specific load cell.
-In case of contradiction, the wire function (VDDA, GND, A-, A+) has priority over color.
+The wire colors on a load cell tend to indicate the function but it might differ on your specific load cell.
+In case of conflict, the wire function (VDDA, GND, A-, A+) has priority over wire color.
 - A Wheatstone bridge is an electrical circuit used to precisely measure an unknown electrical resistance by balancing two legs of a bridge circuit, one leg of which includes the unknown component.
 It is commonly used in sensor applications to convert changes in physical phenomena (like temperature, strain, or pressure) into changes in resistance, which can then be measured with high accuracy.
 - As a general rule of thumb, the wire length between the NAU7802 and the strain gauge must be minimized and be kept under 1 m.
 This helps keep the signal-to-noise ratio at a sufficient level.
-- For general use, we recommend the following load cell: TAL220 (micro parallel beam) by HTC-sensor (China).
-For more information, consult the TAL220 specification sheet.
-You can buy the TAL220 on Sparkfun.com or on the manufacturer website (htc-sensor.com).
-The manufacturer has more production options (e.g. load capacity from 1kg to 50kg, outdoor jacket).
-It has IP65 rating.
-- The installation procedure for strain gauges goes beyond the scope of this document but is a crucial part of the process.
+- The detailed installation procedure for strain gauges goes beyond the scope of this document but is a crucial part of the process.
-- Since strain gauge load cell wires are usually quite small, this PCB design uses smaller crew terminals: 3.5mm pitch instead of the typical 5mm pitch.
-The small gauge wire can slip out of the 5mm terminal.
+- Since strain gauge load cell wires are usually quite small and small gauge wires can slip out of the 5mm terminal, this PCB design uses smaller screw terminals: 3.5mm pitch instead of the typical 5mm pitch.
 - By their nature, strain gauges do not tolerate well long-term static loads (> 1 day).
 It causes measurement drift for multiple reasons (gauge deformation, adhesive breakdown).
 For precise long-term measurements, periodic recalibration and the use of multiple gauges for redundancy may also be necessary.

   ## STRAIN GAUGE LOAD CELL (TAL220)

-  - text xxxxxxxxxxxxxxxxxx
+  - For general use, we recommend the following load cell: TAL220 (micro parallel beam) by HTC-sensor (Chinese manufacturer).
+For more information, consult the TAL220 specification sheet.
+You can buy the TAL220 on Sparkfun.com or on the manufacturer website (htc-sensor.com).
+The manufacturer has more production options (e.g. load capacity from 1kg to 50kg, outdoor jacket, etc).
+The TAL220 has IP65 rating.

   ## SOFTWARE